OPEN-NEXT/OKH-LOSH/tmp_requirements-crawler.md

   - manifest file location follows a known pattern but may differ among domains
 - …and sends the data via JSON the the [Data Input API](#data-input-api-dia)
 - crawler must be able to automatically run on OSEG servers, so please also consider the cron!
-- Reconciliation module:
-  - avoids brute force crawling (=recreating the whole DB) by checking the wikibase instance for existing entries and updates

 ### crawling extras

 - checks whether links _inside_ the manifest files are dead
 - a submodule creates manifest files (of low quality) by scraping information/metadata from platforms without open API
+- reconciliation module:
+  - = incremental entry adding
+  - avoids brute force crawling (=recreating the whole DB) by checking the wikibase instance for existing entries and updates

 ## Data Input API (DIA)